 Worksite sales normally consist of three different markets as outlined below, the first two of which produce a higher percentage of new insureds than of new premiums.
 Worksite 2021 sales were largely voluntary but had the age and premium characteristics of core/buy-up due to Washington sales.

 - Voluntary group coverage generally is less robust than individual coverage.

 - Core/Buy-Up programs have particularly young age distributions and modest coverage because a lot of people do not buy-up and are less likely to insure spouses.

 The amount of worksite sales reported and its distribution among the sub-markets significantly impact sales characteristics.
-Table 6 is indicative of the full market (including our estimates for insurers that did not report sales), but this year’s sales distributions do not reflect the insurers focusing in the group voluntary and core/buy-up markets.
+Unfortunately, our sales distributions do not reflect the insurers focusing in the group voluntary and core/buy-up markets.
 More information about worksite sales will appear in the August issue of Broker World magazine.

-As we noted last year, the future of the non-executive carve-out LTCI market is unpredictable with Transamerica’s departure.
-LifeSecure, Mutual of Omaha, and National Guardian may pick up market share; combination worksite products are likely to pick up market share; and/or worksite LTCI-related sales might drop.
+We noted last year that the future of the non-executive carve-out LTCI market is unpredictable with Transamerica’s departure.
+Other insurers with stand-alone LTCI products did not absorb Transamerica’s market share.
+It seems likely that combination worksite products are picking up market share.

 Affinity Market Share